 Yosemite Falls is a waterfall located in the Yosemite Valley of California.
 It is the 2nd tallest waterfall in North America, it ranks as one of the most powerful waterfalls in the world.
 It is a major tourist spot due to its sheer size and beauty, making it a popular location for photographers.

 Before diving into where to take the best photo, it is worth noting Yosemite Falls does not flow all year round.
 The flying water is caused by the snow melting around April.
-It is gushing in spring and starts to dry up in July.
+It is gushing in spring and starts to dry up in July to August.

 Most visitors want a photo of the water overflowing, so visiting around late April, May or June is the perfect time of year.
 It mostly depends on the amount of snowfall, it’s worth checking the weather to avoid disappointment.

 To capture the Lower Falls, head along the trail.
 There is no need to get too close.
 In fact, standing a little further back gives a more picturesque shot.